When is the best time to buy televisions?πŸ“Ί

 After analyzing years of pricing data, sales patterns, and release cycles, here are my definitive recommendations:

-For previous-generation models with deep discounts (18.3-34.1% off MSRP): Shop January clearance sales as retailers make room for newly announced models.
+For previous-generation models with deep discounts (20-50% off MSRP): Shop January clearance sales or March/April when retailers make room for newly announced models.
+Right now in spring 2026, 2025 models like the LG C5 and Samsung S90F are seeing some of their best prices ever.

-For "I need it now" purchases with decent savings (15.8-20.2% off MSRP): Target Memorial Day, Independence Day, or Labor Day sales events for respectable mid-year discounts.
+For mid-year purchases with solid savings (15-30% off MSRP): Target Amazon Prime Day in July, Memorial Day in May, or Labor Day in September for respectable mid-year discounts.

 Remember that while these patterns hold true across the television market, individual circumstances vary.
 A fantastic one-time sale on your dream TV might be worth jumping on, even if it's not during a traditional discount period.